Yom Kippur: Fasting and asceticism

-In traditional custom, the fast is required of males over age 13 and females over age 12.
-However, fasting is waived in the case of dangerous medical conditions (pikuach nefesh), and in such a case one is actually required to break the fast.
-Just as it is a mitzvah to fast on Yom Kippur, it may also be a mitzvah to eat or drink on Yom Kippur to safeguard a person's health.
+The fast is traditionally required of males over age 13 and females over 12.
+Fasting is waived in the case of dangerous medical conditions (pikuach nefesh), and in such cases one is actually required to break the fast.
+Just as it is a mitzvah to fast on Yom Kippur, it may be a mitzvah to eat or drink to safeguard one's health.
 In such situations, though, it is preferable (if the medical situation allows for it) to consume only small amounts of food or drink at a time.

-Fasting, along with the other restrictions, begins at sundown, and ends after nightfall the following day.
+Fasting, along with the other restrictions, begins at sunset and ends after dusk the next day.
 One should add a few minutes to the beginning and end of the day, called tosefet Yom Kippur, lit. 'addition to Yom Kippur'.

 Yom Kippur is one of the only occasions when fasting is permitted on Shabbat.